arv100kri/Cognitive-Services/Content/en-us/Speech/GetStarted/GetStartedCSharpWinPhone.md

 The downloaded zip file needs to be extracted to a folder of your choice, many users choose the Visual Studio 2015 folder.
 You may also need to download the Windows Phone tools, which is an optional add-on to Visual Studio, if it is not already installed.

-* #### Subscribe to Speech API and get a free trial subscription key Before creating the example, you must subscribe to Speech API which is part of Project Oxford services.
+* #### Subscribe to Speech API and get a free trial subscription key Before creating the example, you must subscribe to Speech API which is part of Microsoft Cognitive Services (previously Project Oxford).
 For subscription and key management details, see [Subscription](https://www.microsoft.com/cognitive-services/en-us/sign-up).
 Both the primary and secondary key can be used in this example.

 ###<a name="Step1">Step 1: Install the Windows Phone 8.1 example application</a>
 1. Start Microsoft Visual Studio 2015 and click **File**, select **Open**, then **Project/Solution**.